 Folic acid (folate) is a vitamin and is needed to make new cells in your body, including red blood cells.
 Your body does not store very much folic acid.
 You need a regular fresh supply to keep healthy.
 Many foods contain folic acid, including spinach, sprouts, broccoli, green beans, peas, chickpeas, brown rice, kidney, liver and potatoes.
 A normal balanced diet contains enough folic acid.
 However, a lack of folic acid will cause anaemia and sometimes other symptoms.

 A blood test can confirm anaemia due to folic acid deficiency.
 It is also very common to have a blood test for your vitamin B12 levels as these can also be low.
-See separate leaflet called Vitamin B12 Deficiency and Pernicious Anaemia for more information.
+Read more about vitamin B12 deficiency and pernicious anaemia.

 What are the symptoms of folic acid deficiency?